 As the director of clinical services at Holt International, I regularly help children and families navigate this transition — providing specialized adoption-competent support and resources for whatever challenges arise along the way.
 Over the years, I’ve worked with lots of older adopted children and their families.
 But just in the past year and a half, I’ve gained a deeper and more personal understanding of older child adoption since my family began a new adventure — welcoming home 9-year-old Max from Thailand.

-Both my professional and personal experience have taught me that older child adoption is a huge transition for everyone.
+Both my professional and personal experiences have taught me that older child adoption is a huge transition for everyone.
 But it’s the perfect option for many families — like mine! — and for children who have waited so long for a permanent, loving family.

 If you’re considering adopting an older child, or are parenting an older adopted child, here are some tips to keep in mind!